Tax Planning in Imperial, MO

 • Consider Paying Next Year's Bills Now —

-If you have medical expenses your insurance didn't cover, you can deduct those that are higher than 7.5% of your adjusted gross income.
-You can also make deductions this year for property taxes if you pay early (and if your municipality allows it), pay tuition to an undergraduate, graduate and professional degree courses for your or a child, as well as courses that improve your job skills for a Lifetime Learning Credit.
+If you have medical expenses your insurance didn't cover, you can write off those that are greater than 7.5% of your adjusted gross income.
+Paying property taxes early can also lead to deductions, and you can pay tuition to an undergraduate, graduate and professional degree courses for your or a child, as well as courses that improve your job skills for a Lifetime Learning Credit.

 • If Married, Filing Jointly or Separately —

-The IRS reports that roughly 95% of married couples choose to file joint tax returns.
-It's the only way to get certain tax credits and reductions.
-However, if both spouses earn high incomes, they may be in a lower tax bracket if they file separately.
-If one spouse has a lot of medical expenses, it may be preferable to file separately to meet the 7.5% threshold for medical deductions.
+The IRS says that roughly 95% of married couples choose to file joint tax returns.
+It's the only way to qualify for certain tax credits and reductions.
+But, if both spouses are higher-earning individuals, they may be in a lower tax bracket if they file separately.
+If one spouse received substantial medical care in a given year, it may be preferable to file separately to qualify for the 7.5% limit for unreimbursed medical expenses.

 • Non-profit organizations that are religious, scientific, educational, or dedicated to the prevention of cruelty to animals and children